nginx/unit-docs/source/installation.rst

            $ make
            # make install

-        This also installs the language modules for Perl, Python, and Ruby;
+        This also installs the language modules for Perl, PHP, Python, and Ruby;
         other modules can be built and installed from :ref:`source <source>`.
         After that, restart Unit: